manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
-Use of caching technology in DBMS is another factor that we are considering for design.
+The use of caching technology in DBMS is another factor that we are considering for design.

-This component is considered as the performnace of the application has to be optimal with over 2M active users.
+This component is considered as the performance of the application has to be optimal with over 2M active users.

-Caching can help improve the response rate and avoid significant load on Database keeping its resources utlizations in control
+Caching can help improve the response rate and avoid significant load on the Database keeping its resource utilizations in control

 **Decision**
 We will use caching techniques for databases in Road Warrior

 **Consequences**
-Postitive:
+Positive:
-+ Controlled System resource utilizations
++ Controlled System resource utilization
 + Improved Response rate of database operations

 Negative:
-+ Higher cost of caching from intial resource provisioning
++ Higher cost of caching from initial resource provisioning
-+ careful tuning of caching would be required for optimal utilization
++ Careful tuning of caching would be required for optimal utilization

-### ADR 6: Batch Processing for non time sensitive process and Heavy compute tasks
+### ADR 6: Batch Processing for non-time-sensitive process and Heavy computing tasks

 **Status**
 Proposed

 **Context**
-For the heavy compute analytics tasks or non time senstives updates on the system batch jobs are an ideal choice.
-It can run in isolation to the regular transactions.
+For heavy compute analytics tasks or non-time sensitive updates on the system batch jobs are an ideal choice.
+It can run in isolation from the regular transactions.

-It can also be completely decoupled from the transactions systems and bring in the relevant data whenever required.
+It can also be completely decoupled from the transaction systems and bring in the relevant data whenever required.

 **Decision**
-We will using a series of batch processing for  non time sensitive process and Heavy compute tasks  in Road Warrior
+We will use a series of batch processing for  non time-sensitive process and Heavy computing tasks  in Road Warrior

 **Consequences**
-Postitive:
+Positive:
-+ Batch jobs is ideal for processing large volumes of data
++ Batch jobs are ideal for processing large volumes of data
-+ Can help avoid transaction load on system by decoupling from regular transactions
++ Can help avoid transaction load on the system by decoupling from regular transactions

 Negative:
-+ Updates might not be near real time
++ Updates might not be near real-time
-+ Additional controls for fault tolerence needed
++ Additional controls for fault tolerance needed